robillardstudio/c-climate-public/README.md

 This code has been developed by Gaëtan Robillard and Jolan Goulin, as part of the project [MediaFutures](#mediafutures) and [»The Intelligent Museum«](#the-intelligent-museum).

+For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file, "LICENSE.txt," in this distribution.

+BSD Simplified License.

 Description
 -----------